tito21/network-cpp/README.md

 first chapter of the [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) by  Michael Nielse.

-It uses the [Armadillo](http://arma.sourceforge.net/) libery for matrix operations
+It uses the [Armadillo](http://arma.sourceforge.net/) library for matrix operations

 Using the two hidden layers with units 64, 32 and a learning rate of 3 achieves